CSMCIR: CoT-Enhanced Symmetric Alignment with Memory Bank for Composed Image Retrieval: Experiments

 \subsubsection{Qualitative Results}

 Fig. \ref{fig:qt} visualizes top-5 retrieval results on CIRR and Fashion-IQ datasets.
 Our CSMCIR demonstrates superior attention to image details compared to SPRC.
 On CIRR, we not only correctly predict the target at R@1, but also retrieve dogs with consistent breeds across all top-5 results, while SPRC shows significant breed variations.
 On Fashion-IQ, our top-1, top-2, and top-4 results closely match the manipulation text description, whereas SPRC fails to do so.
-More visualization cases can be seen in the \textbf{Appendix}.